Apple is shuttering My Photo Stream. Here's how to ensure you don't lose your photos.

 Apple has suggested it will replace the My Photo Stream storage option with iCloud Photos which is free for up to 5GB of storage but requires a premium subscription plan, available in three price tiers, for anything beyond that.
 Apple's iCloud is the "best way to keep the photos and videos you take up to date across all your devices," the company said in the support article.

-Some iCloud users may already have made the transition, or are already subscribed to iCloud and therefore didn't use My Photo Stream, which would be redundant, in which case, no changes apply.
+Some iCloud users may already have made the transition, or are already subscribed to iCloud+ and therefore didn't use My Photo Stream, which would be redundant.
+In this case, no changes apply.

 "If you already have iCloud Photos enabled on all of your devices, you don't need to do anything else — your photos already sync to iCloud," Apple explained.